tlverse/causalglm/README.md

 # causalglm : interpretable and robust causal inference for heterogeneous treatment effects

+NOTE: This package is actively in development and is subject to continuous change.
+If you are unable to install it due to errors, try again in a day or two.
+Also, feel free to contact me personally or through the Issues tab.

 To install this package, install the devtools CRAN package and run:

 ``` r